Skip to Content

 The COVID-19 pandemic has forever changed the working world, with hybrid working becoming the new normal for many employees.

-• They are more active and have better diets than office employees and full-time home-working employees
+- They are more active, less likely to be obese, and sleep better than office employees and full-time home-working employees.

 Younger employees are struggling to adapt to the workplace